 The government tops up your pension by adding basic rate tax relief of 20% to all your personal contributions (up to the maximum of 100% of your relevant UK earnings or £2,880 if this is greater).

-If you pay tax at a rate higher than basic rate, you're entitled to extra tax relief on top of this.
+If you pay tax at a rate higher than basic rate, you're entitled to extra tax relief on top of this on your personal contributions.

 Important notes

-• This information is based on our understanding of current taxation law and HM Revenue & Customs (HMRC) practice, which may change.
+• This information is based on our understanding of current taxation law and HMRC practice, which may change.

 • The value of any tax relief will depend on individual circumstances.